andrebolina/financial-wellness-test/README.md

 From the dev environment perspective, I've decided to use pytests for the unit tests and flake8 to control the code's format and quality.
 I also added autopep8 to an easier format fix.

 ### Requirements
 In order to run the API, you should have Python >= 3.9.1 and Pipenv installed.
-All commands below are supposed to be run into the `server` folder and require npm installed*.
+All commands below are supposed to be run into the `api` folder and require npm installed*.

-<em>* To run the following scripts without using npm, you can check the command line statements into <strong>server/packages.json</strong></em>
+<em>* To run the following scripts without using npm, you can check the command line statements into <strong>api/packages.json</strong></em>

 ### `npm run setup`
 Create a pipenv virtual environment and install project dependencies.